lnls-sirius/cas-rf-motor-driver/README.md

 cd ..
 make
 ```
 Install the systemd services.
-There is a service file for each `iocBoot/MotorDrive/*.cmd`, the EPICS engineer should install the corresponding one; DEVICE is a placeholder.
+There is a service file for each `iocBoot/MotorDriver/*.cmd`, the EPICS engineer should install the corresponding one.
+DEVICE is a placeholder.
 ```
 cp services/cas-rf-motor-driver-gpio.service /etc/systemd/system/cas-rf-motor-driver-gpio.service
 cp services/cas-rf-motor-driver-ioc-<DEVICE>.service /etc/systemd/system/cas-rf-motor-driver-ioc-<DEVICE>.service